-‘Be Secondary School Ready’
+Be ‘Secondary School Ready’

-We will write to all parents and carers and start the much-required information collection process.
-This information is incredibly useful during and after the transition process as it helps us to understand each pupil and ensure we do all we can to help them settle into secondary school life as quickly and easily as possible.
+Our transition process starts with our Year 5 Open Morning (9th June, 9-12) when children and parents/carers can visit us and meet our student ambassadors.
+You can also join us on our Open Day and Open Evening (7th October) to look around further.
+As soon as places are confirmed for Year 6 we write to all parents and carers and start the information collection process.
+The information you provide helps us to understand each new student and ensure we do all we can to help them settle into secondary school life as quickly and easily as possible.

 We have two fun and busy Induction Days for our prospective Year 7 students before they leave primary school.
 They join us on 1st and 2nd July to meet their tutor, experience some lessons and start to make new friends.
 Parents and carers are also invited into school to meet tutors on the evening of 2nd July (7-8pm).

 Also in the Summer term, teaching staff visit all of our larger local primary schools.
 They talk to the Year 6 teachers and to the children.